AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-dashboards-custom-dashboard-not-open.md

 ---
-title: "Dashboards: Custom dashboard does not open"
+title: 'Dashboards: Custom dashboard does not open'
-description: "When a user is viewing an object and attempts to open a custom dashboard attached to the object, the dashboard does not open."
+description: When a user is viewing an object and attempts to open a custom dashboard attached to the object, the dashboard does not open.
 hidefromtoc: yes
 feature: Reports and Dashboards
+exl-id: 7f096582-d645-4c80-82bc-ce4a6c8dcbc4
 ---
 # Dashboards: Custom dashboard does not open

 When a user is viewing an object and attempts to open a custom dashboard attached to the object, the dashboard does not open.